 Liepzig poses five questions to the audience: (1) Who are you?
 (2) What do you love to do?
 (3) Who do you do it for?
 (4) What do those people want or need?
 (5) How do they change as a result of what you give them?
-He came to this insight after attending a college reunion in which he discovered that eighty percent of his classmates were miserable.
+He came to this insight after attending a college reunion in which he found that eighty percent of his classmates were miserable.
 The other twenty percent, seemingly less “successful,” were happy and well-adjusted.
+Why?

 The first two questions are about you; the last three about others, he explains.
 And therein lies the secret: a life lived for and with others is a life of purpose, which is what we all want.
 This is what the twenty percent had figured out.
 And the way to attain purpose is deceptively easy, as Liepzig demonstrates by helping the audience answer the questions.

 For instance, here are my answers: (1) Robert, (2) Make people laugh, (3) Readers, an audience, students, (4) A break from the grind of the world, (5) They become more human, less machine-like.
 What is interesting is that purpose in life can be achieved through any number of careers or jobs.
 It is not dependent upon the career, industry, or position you’re in.
 It’s about using that particular location in time and space to answer questions two through five, regardless of where you find yourself.